jsn-li/visualizations/README.md

 ---
 **NOTE: Naming**

-Hyphens are allowed in region names!
+Hyphens are allowed in region paths & filenames!
 However, spaces and other special characters are not; please replace them with underscores.

 ---